Weekly Aging Services Letter

-- We strongly encourage all visitors to call the facility before arriving to ask about visitation status, if the patient/resident is on contact isolation and when they are scheduled to be in therapy that day.
+- We strongly encourage all visitors to call the facility before arriving to ask about visitation status.
 We will also be able to give you a general idea about building capacity.

 We are testing all staff and all residents at University Crossing and Bartram Crossing on a weekly basis.
 This is determined by the county’s COVID-19 positivity rate and positive cases as calculated by CMS on a rolling average basis.
 Our latest weekly COVID-19 positivity rate for Duval County from March 28 through April 3, 2021 is 4.33%.
 Bartram Crossing will be testing monthly based on our current positivity rate in our county and being COVID-free for the past 14 days.
 Last week we had two employees who tested positive at University Crossing and one resident this week so we will be testing weekly until further notice.
 The governor’s order does not require weekly testing at assisted living facilities.
 We are, however, offering testing to individuals if they had direct contact with someone with COVID-19.

 We also want to remind you that our weekly communications along with a schedule of our monthly activities and our menus are available on the Bartram Crossing, Bartram Lakes and University Crossing websites.
 We also encourage you to follow our social media channels for photos and information.
 Brooks Rehabilitation is on Facebook, Instagram, Twitter and YouTube.
 Bartram Lakes is also on Facebook.

 Safety continues to be our number one priority.
-Please know that we are strictly adhering to all directions from the local and state health department to keep your loved one safe.
+Please know that we are strictly adhering to all directions from the local and state health department.
 If you have any additional questions, please contact Andy Andre, Wes Marsh or Stephanie Hoover directly.